 Before you decide to expand your business, you need to know where you stand financially.
 Pay attention to the cash flow – what is being expensed, what are the net sales etc. You should use this time to reorganize your business finances and plan ahead for the future.
 Use this information to create a budget, as well as to foresee any and all costs of your business expansion.

-Pro Tip: Once you’ve expanded your business, check in regularly with your accountants (ie. not just during tax season) to ensure you are constantly aware of your business’ financial status (and not blindsided if you’ve spent too much at the end of the year).
-If you check back at a consistent basis, you can more confidently make any financial adjustments you may need.
+Pro Tip: Once you’ve expanded your business, check-in regularly with your accountants (ie. not just during tax season) to ensure you are constantly aware of your business’ financial status (and not blindsided if you’ve spent too much at the end of the year).
+If you check back on a consistent basis, you can more confidently make any financial adjustments you may need.